mbourgey/CBW_CAN_module3/README.md

 For practical reasons we subsampled the reads from the sample because running the whole dataset would take way too much time and resources.

-All data use and  generated in this workshop is accessible [here](https://datahub-263-pq5.p.genap.ca/CAN/)
+All data used and generated in this workshop is accessible [here](https://datahub-263-pq5.p.genap.ca/CAN/)

 ### Environment setup
 ```{.bash}